Can we build it – for Winston?

 Half of the new kennels will be bigger than normal, to provide better accommodation for bigger dogs, like Winston.
 Winston was a sweet Newfoundland dog who came into the Centre as a cruelty case, but he finally found his forever home with a family that loved him dearly.

-The Branch already has £316,586 in grants, donations and legacies, including a magnificently generous £258,380 from the Dr Millar Danks Charitable Trust and £100,000 from RSPCA HQ.
+On a brighter note, the Branch already has £466,586 in grants, donations and legacies, including a magnificently generous £258,380 from the Dr Millar Danks Charitable Trust and £100,000 from RSPCA HQ.
 The Trustees have been very pro-active in seeking funding and we would very much welcome any donation as we still have some way to go.
-Fundraising activities include collections, events, a sponsorship scheme and asking our supporters to organise fundraising events on our behalf.
+Fundraising activities include collections, events, a “Helping Paws” sponsorship scheme and asking our supporters to organise fundraising events on our behalf.
 For more information on how to make a donation and some fundraising ideas, please click here.